zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/set-up-your-mlops-platform.md

 The Compute infrastructure (e.g. Kubernetes or serverless alternatives)

-* This will be used to run the pipeline code runs in production using the * *orchestrator** and **step operator** stack components
+* This will be used to run the pipeline code runs in production using the **orchestrator** and **step operator** stack. components
-* Optionally, the same infrastructure can be used for the deployment of models using the **model deployer** stack component
+* Optionally, the same infrastructure can be used for the deployment of models using the **model deployer** stack component.

 {% hint style="warning" %}
-The **orchestrator** will need to have access to all the other stack components, and an egress path to post to the ZenML
+The **orchestrator** will need to have access to all the other stack components, and an egress path to post to the ZenML Server.
-Server
 {% endhint %}

 #### Data Storage

 The **orchestrator**/**step operator** will use this as the **artifact store** where step outputs are persisted.
-You can also use the same infrastructure to host your data as data sources/ data sinks
+You can also use the same infrastructure to host your data as data sources/data sinks.

 #### Container Registry

 This is where the docker images for all pipeline code is pushed.
-The * *orchestrator** will consume docker images from here
+The **orchestrator** will consume docker images from here.

 #### Other Tools

-Deployments of all the other tools that you need (such as **experiment trackers **, **model registries**, and **feature stores**).
+Deployments of all the other tools that you need (such as **experiment trackers**, **model registries**, and **feature stores**).
 Learn more about the options in our [Component Guide](../../user-guide/component-guide/component-guide.md).

 ### Additional Tools

-There are some additional tools that should be considered in the setup of the MLOps Platform
+There are some additional tools that should be considered in the setup of the MLOps Platform.

 #### Image Builder